 From here, you will be taken to the same screen you saw when you installed the drivers and were offered the ‘Express Installation’ and ‘Custom Installation’ options.
 We have already described the process of selecting each one, so you can refer to that section for the following steps.

-If you’re looking to reinstall the drivers manually, you will need to go through the same driver uninstallation process that we have already described.
-Again, it’s ideal to use Display Driver Uninstaller and fully remove any driver data remaining on your system.
+If you’re looking to reinstall the drivers manually, you will need to go through the identical driver uninstallation process that we have already described.
+Again, it’s optimal to use Display Driver Uninstaller and completely remove any driver data remaining on your computer.

-The process of selecting the appropriate driver for your graphics card is critical.
-Although we have already explained it, we need to stress that it’s possible that you are experiencing stuttering or similar issues due to having the wrong driver.
+The process of selecting the appropriate driver for your graphics card is crucial.
+Although we have already explained it, we need to stress that it’s possible that you are experiencing stuttering or similar issues due to having the incorrect driver.

-It’s vital to know exactly which graphics card you have so you can install the appropriate driver for it.
+It’s essential to know precisely which graphics card you have so you can install the appropriate driver for it.